pablodecm/phd_thesis/src/101_chapter_1.md

 the Lagrangian density as hinted in Section [-@sec:standard_model].
-The total cross section  $\sigma(pp \rightarrow X)$ can then be attained by integrating out all final state quantities, commonly referred as phase space variables, in the differential cross section element
-$d\sigma(pp \rightarrow X)$.
+The total cross section  $\sigma(pp \rightarrow X)$ can then be attained by integrating out all final state quantities, commonly referred as phase space variables, in the differential total cross section element $d\sigma(pp \rightarrow X)$.
+It is worth pointing out that is simple cases (small number of particles in the final state) is often possible to integrate out the final state phase space variables directly in the partonic differential cross section
+$d\sigma(ij \rightarrow X)$, and thus directly compute the total cross section by a similar parton distribution function integration as the one used in Equation [-@eq:qcd_factorisation].

+However, as more more complex final states or higher perturbative orders are considered, the final state phase space integration over many particles can rapidly become intractable.
+This motivates the use of *Monte Carlo integration* techniques, specially those based on importance sampling such as [vegas]{.smallcaps} [@Lepage:1977sw], which provide convergence rates independent of the integral dimensionality.
+In fact, the initial state integration regarding over parton types and momenta fractions can be carried out jointly.

 ### Hadronization and Parton Showers {#sec:parton_showers}

 ![Diagram of a proton-proton collision, adapted from [@Hoche:2014rga].